 Contents of the module:

-Rather than following conventional approaches, which frame entrepreneurship in opposition to management, this module builds on established wisdom in the management literature to reflect on the entrepreneurial process.
-For this purpose, the module is structured around important management frameworks, concepts, and models across different levels of analysis – from the individual entrepreneur to the ecosystem in which s/he is embedded.
+Rather than following conventional approaches, which frame entrepreneurship in opposition to management, this module builds on established and advanced knowledge from management and entrepreneurship theory to reflect on the entrepreneurial process.
+For this purpose, the module is structured around important frameworks, concepts, and models across different levels of analysis – from the individual entrepreneur, the entrepreneurial team, the entrepreneurial culture and identity, to the ecosystem in which entrepreneurs are embedded.

 Teaching and learning methods:

 Seminaristic lecture, tutorials, and individual study for preparation and follow-ups